 I worked independently on this project to design a solution that would make it easier for college students to make home-cooked meals.
-I gave myself the time constraint of two weeks, starting with user research and concluding with a high-fidelity prototype.
+I gave myself the time constraint of two weeks, starting with user research and concluding with an interactive prototype.

 How might we make the process of finding recipes targeted towards time and cost-conscious college students more efficient?